OpenMoonRay/openmoonray-docs/docs/user-reference/performance/alab.md

 ## Quality Control
 ---

-Following sceneVariable sets are a good starting point for low, medium, and high-quality setting examples for uniform / adaptive sampling based on several different DreamWorks Animation productions.
+The following sceneVariable settings are a good starting point for low, medium, and high-quality renders for uniform / adaptive sampling based on several recent DreamWorks Animation productions.
-Technically, the best parameter combination would be different in every scene.
-So it would be better to modify these settings if you need them.
+Technically, the ideal parameter combination will likely be different from scene to scene, but these settings should represent reasonable defaults.

 ```lua
 -- low quality uniform sampling